What Do GFCI Outlets Do?

 How Do They Work?

 When a person is shocked, some of the electricity flows through their body and out through any surfaces they are touching.
 That means not all of the electricity that goes out of an outlet comes back in.
 With a normal electrical receptacle, the electricity would just keep flowing, resulting in electrocution.
-A GFCI outlet, however, would detect that some of the electricity is flowing where it shouldn’t and then trip the circuit to stop the current before a serious shock can occur.

 GFCI vs. AFCI Outlets

-Both types of electrical receptacles are safety devices, but they each serve a different purpose.
+Both types of electrical outlets are safety devices, but they each serve a different purpose.
 GFCIs protect people from electrical shock resulting from a ground fault, which is when electricity finds a path to the ground through an unintended path, such as a human body.
 Arc fault circuit interrupters protect homes and other structures from fires caused by wiring problems.

 Where Should GFCI Outlets Be Installed?